Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Staging refers to where the tumor is contained and where it has spread.
 The stages of NHL are:

 Stage I. In Stage I (early disease), lymphoma is found in only one lymph node area or in only one area or organ outside the lymph nodes.

 Stage II.
-In Stage II (locally advanced disease), lymphoma is found in two or more lymph nodes on the same side of the diaphragm or the lymphoma extends from a single lymph node or single group of lymph nodes into a nearby organ.
+In Stage II (locally advanced disease), lymphoma is found in two or more lymph nodes on the same side of the diaphragm or the lymphoma extends from a single lymph node or a single group of lymph nodes into a nearby organ.

 Stage III.
-In Stage III (advanced disease), lymphoma is found in lymph node areas on above and below the diaphragm.
+In Stage III (advanced disease), lymphoma is found in lymph node areas above and below the diaphragm.
 Lymphoma may have also spread into areas or organs adjacent to lymph nodes, such as the spleen.

 Stage IV.
 In Stage IV (widespread disease), the lymphoma has spread (metastasized) via the bloodstream to organs outside the lymph system, such as the bone marrow, brain, skin, or liver.

 The main treatments for NHL are:

 - Radiation therapy